Snergster/virl_packet/beta.README.md

    This will spin up your Remote VIRL server and install the VIRL software stack.
 If this runs without errors, expect it to take ~30 minutes.
 When it completes, the system will report the IP address of your Remote VIRL server.
 Login using

     `ssh root@<ip address>` or `ssh virl@<ip address>`

+    NOTE - the VIRL server will reboot once the VIRL software has been installed.
+You must therefore wait until the reboot has completed before logging in.

 9. To see more information about your Remote VIRL server, run the command